 Trusting that their valuations are accurate, and bar a property crash, the security appears to be quite strong.
 For me choosing the safest listings, my main concern is having my money tied up in recovery procedures rather than actually losing capital.
 Here’s another example of a historic investment with a higher LTV, again with the private details oranged-out:

 Note that in other places an investment of £500-£999.99 would only attract a £50 cashback, but Kuflink have confirmed that for P2P blog (via this referral link) the lower limit is still valid.

 The terms of the cashback offer say that to qualify:

 The referee will have a 24-hour limit starting from the moment they make their first £100 investment to invest an additional £400 or more.

-Please double check the terms and conditions to be sure, which you can see via my referral link (bottom left of the page).
+Please double check the terms and conditions to be sure which you will see after clicking through.

 Kuflink Review Summary